-The questionnaires for the HIICS have been translated into the Urdu, in which most interviewing will take place.
-One of the first things you will do when you approach a household to do an interview, is to establish the language or languages that are spoken there.
-The field teams are arranged in such a way that they will be working in an area in which their language is spoken, so there should be few cases in which respondents do not speak your language.
-In such cases you might be able to find another language that both of you speak and you will be able to conduct the interview in that language.
+For convenience, HIES questionnaires has been translated into the Urdu, in which most interviewing will take place.
+One of the first things you will do when you approach a household for interview, is to, establish the language or languages that are spoken there.
+The field teams are arranged in such a way that they will be working in an area in which their language is spoken, so there should be rare chances in which respondents do not speak or understand your language.
+In such cases you might be able to find another language that both of you speak and conduct the interview in that language.

 However, in some cases, it will not be possible for you to find a language which both you and the respondent speak.
-In this case, try to find out if the respondent speaks a language which another member of your team or the team supervisor speaks.
-If so, tell your supervisor so that he or she can arrange for that person to conduct the interview.
+In this case, try to find out any member of your team or the team supervisor who speaks the same language which respondent speaks. .
+If so, inform your supervisor so that he/she could arrange for that person to conduct the interview.

-If all possible, try to avoid using interpreters since this not only jeopardizes the quality of the interview but also will mean that the interview will take more time to conduct.
-However, if the respondent does not speak a language which any of your team members speak, you will need to rely on a third person to translate for you.
+If possible, try to avoid using interpreters since this not only jeopardizes the quality of the interview but wil also take more time to complete the interview.
+However, if the respondent does not speak a language which any of your team members speak, you will definetely rely on a third person to translate for you.
+In this situation, since the interview involves some sensitive topics, it is best if you can find another woman to act as an interpreter if you are interviewing female respondent You should not use the respondent's husband as an interpreter under any circumstancesandchildren are also unsuitable interpreters.

 vii.
-FRAMEWORK PROCEDURES
+Framework Procedures

-Fieldwork for the HIICS will proceed according to a timetable, and the survey will be successful only if each member of the interviewing team understands and follows correct field procedures.
-The following sections review these procedures and describe the proper procedures for receiving work assignments and keeping records or selected households
+Fieldwork for the HIES will complete successfully and timely if each member of the interviewing team understands and follows correct field procedures.

+The following sections describe the proper procedures for receiving work assignments and keeping safe records of selected households information

-A. PREPARING ACTIVITIES
+A. Preparing Activities